These Baked Empanadas are Argentine-style empanadas. They are stuffed with a picadillo beef mixture, brushed with egg washed and baked.

 - 1/4 teaspoon crushed red pepper

-- To make the dough: In a large bowl, mix together the flour and salt.
+- In a large bowl, mix together the flour and salt.
 Using a box grater, grate the cold butter atop the flour mixture.
 Working quickly, and using your hands, break the butter bits into the flour until they're evenly distributed and resemble the size of small peas.

-- Add 4 tablespoons of water and mix.
-The mixture will be shaggy at this point.
-From here, add 1 tablespoon of water at a time until the dough comes together (I usually need to about 3 more tablespoons).
+- In a measuring cup, measure out the water and whisk in the egg.
+Pour the liquid into the flour; the mixture will be shaggy at this point.
+From here, add 1 tablespoon of water at a time until the dough comes together (I usually need to about 1 more tablespoons).
 Flour your counter and dump the dough onto it.
 Knead a few times more until it comes together.
 Form into a disc.
 Wrap the disc in plastic wrap and transfer to the refrigerator to chill for at least 1 hour, ideally overnight.

-- To assemble the empanadas: Roll out the disc of dough into a 1/8-inch thickness.
+- Roll out the disc of dough into a 1/8-inch thickness.
 Using a 6-inch round cutter (or you could use a bowl and trace out circles with a sharp paring knife), cut out as many circles as you can.
 Re-roll the scraps and cut out a few more.